0mnipotent/JackGPT/README.md

 # Conclusion
 This script is a simple example of how to use OpenAI's API to create a Discord bot.
 With some additional customization, you can create more advanced bots that can generate text, images, or even audio responses to messages.

+# Donations
+I don't accept donations.
+If you would like to contribute funds to my work, you can purchase JDAO tokens at https://jdao.live